 Key point #2

 U may need people with a healthy lifestyle around you if you are going to stay in control.
+Surround yourself with people who understand how important it is that you don’t start eating sugar.
+It is impossible to eat too much sugar if you don’t start.

 Addiction is slavery.
 It tells you what to do, when to do it, where to go and how to act.
 Even if you love your addiction I want you to tell yourself 20 times a day that addiction is slavery.
 At its worst, addiction drives you to destruction and at the very least, it enslaves you into a habitual trap that will make it harder to fulfill your life given purpose.